Wondering what to take to mexico?

 How to change a SIM Card

-Once you buy your TELCEL SIM Card, check out the video below on how to swap it out with your current SIM card.
+Once you buy your TELCEL SIM Card, check out this video on how to swap it out with your current SIM card.
 With the new card, you will have a Mexican phone number beginning with the +52 country code, but as soon as you put your original SIM back, you’ll have your U.S. number again.

-💡Pro tip: Make sure you keep your original SIM card in a secure place, like this Passport Travel Wallet, which has a specific SIM card pocket, as they are tiny and super easy to lose.
+📲 Mexico Travel Tips: Make sure you keep your original SIM card in a secure place, like this Passport Travel Wallet, which has a specific SIM card pocket, as they are tiny and super easy to lose.

 Being on the same open network means others have relatively easy access to your information.
 In a worse case scenario, they can steal your login and credit card info, and other private things on the device you connect from, whether that’s your phone, laptop or tablet.